casper-network/casper-node/EVM.md

 - The final fee is processed through Casper `FeeHandling`.

-This keeps EVM transactions aligned with the same chain policy knobs used by Deploy and V1/V2 transactions.
+This keeps EVM transactions aligned with the same chain policy knobs used by Deploy and native Transaction::V1 payloads.
 The EVM gas price is converted to motes before calling the balance/fee/refund machinery.

 In the shared accounting loop, EVM cost is already expressed as motes.
 Refund